JackKelly/JackKelly.github.io/_posts/2016-06-06-books_with_strong_female_characters_suitable_for_4_to_5_yearolds.md

 And get shit done.
 Without a prince.
 Or without trying to impress a prince."

-I got loads of great suggestions from my friends.
-And these suggestions came in several different ways (chatting over coffee, facebook comments etc).
-So this blog post an attempt to maintain a list of links on the topic of "books with strong female characters".
+I got loads of great suggestions from my friends:

 Lists of books
 --------------